Wade's Causeway

-The structure has been the subject of folklore in the surrounding area for several hundred years and possibly more than a millennium.
+The structure has been the subject of local folklore for several hundred years and possibly for more than a millennium.
 Its construction was commonly attributed to a giant known as Wade, a figure from Germanic mythology.
-In the 1720s, the causeway was mentioned in a published text and became known outside the local area.
-Within a few years, it became of interest to antiquarians who visited the site and exchanged commentary on its probable historicity.
-They interpreted the structure as a causeway across the marshy ground, attributing its construction to the Roman military, an explanation largely unchallenged throughout the eighteenth and nineteenth centuries.
+In the 1720s, the causeway was mentioned in a published text and as a result became more widely known for the first time.
+Within a few years, it became of interest to antiquarians, who visited the site and exchanged commentary on its probable historicity.
+They interpreted the structure as a causeway across marshy ground, attributing its construction to the Roman army, an explanation that remained largely unchallenged throughout the remainder of the eighteenth and nineteenth centuries.

 The stretch of the causeway on Wheeldale Moor was cleared of vegetation and excavated in the early twentieth century by a local gamekeeper interested in archaeology.
-The historian Ivan Margary agreed with its identification as a Roman road and assigned it the catalogue number 81b in the first edition of his Roman Roads In Britain (1957).
-The causeway was further excavated and studied by the archaeologist Raymond Hayes in the 1950s and 1960s, partly funded by the Council for British Archaeology.
-The results of his investigation concluded that the structure was a Roman road and were published in 1964 by the Scarborough Archaeological and Historical Society.

-In the late twentieth and early twenty-first centuries, its identification as a Roman road has been questioned by academics, and alternative interpretations suggested for its purpose and date of construction.
+The historian Ivan Margary agreed with its identification as a Roman road.
+In the 1950s and 1960s the causeway was further excavated and studied by the archaeologist Raymond Hayes who concluded that the structure was a Roman road.
+In the late twentieth and early twenty-first centuries, its identification as a Roman road has been questioned by academics, and alternative interpretations suggested for its purpose and date of construction, including its possible origin as a neolithic structure up to 6,000 years old.
 The monument's co-manager, English Heritage, in 2012, proposed several avenues of research that might be used to settle some of the questions that have arisen regarding its origins and usage.

 Description

 Situation and geology

 The area through which the Wheeldale structure runs is predominantly uncultivated heather moorland.
-Hayes believes its appearance had remained fundamentally unchanged since the Bronze Age when its forest cover was removed to permit cultivation and grazing.
-Wheeldale Moor is poorly drained in places making it susceptible to flooding in both the ancient and modern eras.
+Hayes believes the area has remained fundamentally unchanged in appearance since the Bronze Age, when its forest cover was removed to permit cultivation and grazing.
+Wheeldale Moor is poorly drained in places making it susceptible to flooding in the ancient and modern eras.
 The underlying geology consists of patches of sand and gravel on top of mixed sandstone and oolitic limestone, known as Ravenscar Group strata.